 Adopt

 These tools represent mature, well-supported technologies that are ready for production use.
-They offer excellent productivity gains, extensive documentation, and proven track records in real-world development workflows.
+They offer excellent productivity gains and proven track records in real-world development workflows.

 Software engineering copilots

 Two distinct approaches have emerged: free-form “vibe coding” and structured development methodologies.
-Kiro exemplifies this choice by offering both approaches: a conversational coding mode for rapid iteration and a dedicated specs mode where AI assists developers in drafting requirements, design decisions, and task breakdowns through three specification files before code generation.
+Kiro exemplifies this choice by offering both: a conversational coding mode for rapid iteration and a dedicated specs mode where AI assists developers in drafting requirements and design decisions through specification files before code generation.
+Traycer similarly emphasises upfront planning for complex tasks.
 Cursor enables teams to codify standards through .cursorrules, embedding architectural patterns and guidelines directly into AI assistance.

 Provider-agnostic LLM facades